getcanoe/website/_posts/2018-01-08-canoe-first-mobile-wallet-for-raiblocks.markdown

 * URL handling is not yet done
 * The home tab with balances and pending is not updated automatically, pull down or switch between tabs to get it up to date.
 * Import wallet via file not implemented
-* Currency conversions not fully working, but a bit
+* Currency conversions not quite working fully
 * ...and a bunch more of course!

 But all of the above will of course soon be fixed.